syncfusion-content/flutter-docs/Flutter/cartesian-charts/selection.md

 ## Toggle selection

-You can decide, whether to deselect the selected data point/series or remain selected when interacted with it again by setting the [`toggleSelection`]() property `true` or `false`.
-If set to true, deselection will be performed else the point will not get deselected.
+You can decide, whether to deselect the selected data point/series or remain selected when interacted with it again by setting the [`toggleSelection`]() property `true` or `false`.If set to true, deselection will be performed else the point will not get deselected.
 This works even while calling public methods, in various selection modes, with multi-selection, and also on dynamic changes.
 Defaults to `true`.